OllieF/whatsapp-android-image-scraper/README.md

 ### Dependencies

 The following external programs need to exist for this to run:
-* ADB - to control the Andoid phone (I used [this XDA article](https://www.xda-developers.com/install-adb-windows-macos-linux/) to setup)
+* ADB - to control the Android phone (I used [this XDA article](https://www.xda-developers.com/install-adb-windows-macos-linux/) to set up)
 * python (>3.6)
 * [Tesseract](https://github.com/tesseract-ocr/tesseract) - for OCR of screenshots
 * [scrcpy](https://github.com/Genymobile/scrcpy) [Optional] - to mirror phone screen to computer